 Day 2: Visit the Fort Morgan Museum & Pawnee Pioneer Trails

-The Fort Morgan Museum provides you with a look at the area’s past by presenting exhibits on everything from a big-band innovator to Plains Indian artifacts.
+The Fort Morgan Museum provides you with a look at the area’s past by presenting exhibits on everything from a big-band innovator to Native American artifacts.

 The Pawnee Pioneer Trails Scenic Byway takes you through the Pawnee National Grassland to see natural prairie that has changed little since pioneers passed through it in covered wagons along the Overland Trail.